DheerajVR/LED_Cube/README.md

 # LED Cube
 ## Description
 This project aims to make and control a 4x4x4 LED cube using Arduino UNO.
-On completion, the aim was further modified to using a joystick module to control the LEDs and using a sound sensor to make a sound visualizer.
+On completion, the aim was further modified to using a joystick module to control the LEDs.

 ## Table of Contents